WomenAndTech/static-site/README.md

 ## Getting started

+You can use whatever tool or app you prefer to manage Git.
+Just be sure to follow these steps and the other guidelines listed in this doc.

 To contribute to the site, follow these steps:

 1. Clone this repo to create your own copy.